mengab/GAGNet/README.md

 ### Code
-Currently, we release our research codes for training and testing.
-It should produce the same results as in the paper for the models with content loss and combined loss,  under LD and AI configurations, respectively.
+Currently, we release our research code for training and testing for two types of models with content loss and combined loss.
+It should produce the same results as the paper under LD and AI configurations, respectively.

 ### Testing